d0tTino/DeepThought-ReThought/docs/hierarchical_memory_service.md

 ## Migration to TieredMemory

 The `HierarchicalService` now relies on the `TieredMemory` layer for context retrieval.
-Create a `TieredMemory` instance and pass it to the service or use `HierarchicalService.from_chroma()` which constructs one automatically.
+Create a `TieredMemory` instance and pass it to the service or use `HierarchicalService.from_chroma()` which constructs one automatically using the configured vector backend.

 ## Offline Search